Black History Month: Samba Drumming Workshop

 - Download this event to your calendar

-Taking place at University Hall, City Campus with online Zoom available (a link will be sent on the day for those who've registered).
+Taking place on Zoom (a link will be sent on the day for those who've registered).

 Free - open to all NTU Students